 - Problem #2: Stabilize your video footage: So you've imported some great 4k footage, but it's a little shakey.

 - Problem #3: Cost vs usefulness: If the iPad Pro turns out to be simply really good at banging out emails, previewing photos to clients, doing quick selections of favourite photos or video clips, it's a really expensive way of doing it.

 - Problem #4: Saving files.
 You have an option to save the files you've imported using a File Browser, but it's awkward to use, meaning you'll have to put a folder inside another folder, it really still seems to want you to use the cloud, which isn't practical if you're trying to batch process a whole bunch of photos.

-As of right now, the iPad is totally constrained by the way the device handles files, making professional editing of video, or batch processing of photos impossible for professional photographers and videographers.
+As of right now, the iPad is constrained by the way the device handles files, making professional editing of video, or batch processing of photos much more difficult for professional photographers and videographers than it needs to be.
 Face recognition, Apple pen and split screen aren't top of my list - batch processing, and speed of use on location or at a client's offices are.
 I was reassured by the promises of the tablet being as fast as if not faster than my Macbook Pro - wow!
 But half the weight!
 The iPad Pro has some quirky workarounds,

 To assure anyone who is looking for a super-powerful tablet to do blog or vlog edits whilst sitting in a coffee shop, the iPad Pro can and will do it, and do it well.
 It's also perfect if you want the ultimate email / browser with split screen capabilities with a wow factor.